alphagov/gds_metrics_ruby/README.md

 Your metrics endpoint will now be available in your production environment.
 Citizens won’t see your metrics in production as this endpoint is automatically protected with authentication.

-The PaaS documentation has some information on how you can [deploy a basic Ruby on Rails app][].
+The PaaS documentation has information on how you can [deploy a basic Ruby on Rails app][].
 You can also read the official Cloud Foundry guide which has detailed information on [deploying Ruby on Rails apps][].

 ## Custom metrics

-Common metrics are recorded by default.
-You can also record your own metrics such as how many users are signed up for your service, or how many emails it's sent.
+While common metrics are recorded by default, you can also record your own metrics such as how many users are signed up for your service, or how many emails it's sent.

-The metrics Ruby gem is built on top of the [Prometheus Ruby Client][], you can use its interface to to set your own metrics.
+You can use the Prometheus interface to set your own metrics because the metrics Ruby gem is built on top of the [Prometheus Ruby Client][].

-You read more about the different types of metrics available in the [Prometheus documentation][].
+You can read more about the different types of metrics available in the [Prometheus documentation][].

 ## Contributing

-GDS Reliability Engineering welcome contributions, but we'd appreciate it if you write tests with your changes and document them where appropriate, this will help us review them quickly.
+GDS Reliability Engineering welcome contributions.
+We'd appreciate it if you write tests with your changes and document them where appropriate, this will help us review them quickly.

 ## Licence